DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - **🔥Threat** (a potential cause of an incident that may result in harm)
   - **🔥Vulnerability** (a weakness that can be exploited by a threat)
   - **🔥Impact** (the potential harm caused by a threat exploiting a vulnerability)
+  - Risk analysis identifies risks, quantifies the impact of threats, and aids in budgeting for security.
+It helps integrate the needs and objectives of the security policy with the organization's business goals and intentions.
+The risk analysis/risk assessment is a "point in time" metric, meaning Security is always changing thus continuous improvement is required.
   - Instead upper management must decide which risks are acceptable, and which are not; There are two primary risk-assessment methodologies:
       - **Quantitative Risk Analysis**: assigns real dollar figures to the loss of an asset and is based on mathematical calculations e.g ✏️FAIR (Factor Analysis of Information Risk) is a quantitative risk management framework
       - **Qualitative Risk Analysis**: assigns subjective and intangible values to the loss of an asset and takes into account perspectives, feelings, intuition, preferences, ideas, and gut reactions.
 It relies on subjective judgments to rank risk.